swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 ---------------------------------

 Now for the real work - writing the code that will perform our analysis.
 We'd like to generate two outputs.
-First, we want to make and save a table that contains a column with the names of the four mammalian carnivores found in our data set - Fox, Wolf, Grizzly, and Wolverine - and a second column that contains the total number of records associated with each species.
-Second, we'd like to create and save a simple histogram that shows this result visually.
+First, we want to figure out what the spike-triggered average stimulus (or STA) is and plot it.
+Then, we want to create a csv file that contains a table with the STA for each one of the two stimuli.

 #### Modules and tests